kewpe20/Simple-MVC-Grid-Column-Sorting-with-Search-Term/README.md

 I decided to create functionality to sort by table column and column order, and add a search feature to the Simple MVC's paginator because it is common functionality and provides a nice, clean code sample.

-## TO DO:
-  There appears to be some issues with special characters in the search term feature where this sample application has been uploaded to my Godaddy shared hosting server.
-  The search term functionality works correctly on my local server.
-  I am currently in the process of determining the cause of the functionality inconsistency between the 2 servers.
-  Possibilities include different default character settings, different versions of PHP, etc.